-Jean O’Hare will have been retired eight years this year – and she’s enjoying every minute of it.
+Jean O’Hare will have been retired ten years this year – and she’s enjoying every minute of it.

-Loving her training at the gym, three times a week, meeting friends for lunch, taking an interest in crafts, theatre and cinema, she’s always busy if she’s not spending time at home with her husband Alex and their toy poodle, who she admits is ‘very spoilt’.
+She has a busy social life when restrictions allow if she’s not spending time at home with her husband Alex and their toy poodle, who she admits is ‘very spoilt’.

 Volunteer role is varied and helps people with both practical and emotional issues

 Jean is a life-long beneficiary of the trust, and limited in her four limbs.
 She can only drive short distances so it helps that she’s able to support all of her clients over the telephone:-